 This experiment got me to thinking about how powerfully intention affects our lives, and here was a fundamentally physiological example of the effect of intention.

-For this week’s experiment, we’ll look at the power of intention to orient your body-mind being in a direction that moves you toward something you want to achieve, experience or have in your life.
+For this practice, we’ll look at the power of intention to orient your body-mind being in a direction that moves you toward something you want to achieve, experience or have in your life.
 Then, I’ll invite you to explore what it’s like to say ‘yes’ to this outcome, this living energy essence.
 Saying ‘yes’ sends out a dynamic message to the synchronicity operating all around us all the time, and opens up a magnetic relationship between your intention and the outcome it encompasses.

 To begin, allow yourself to become aware of an intention you want to hold, an outcome you wish to achieve, a quality you want to develop in your life, or whatever else you may hold as an intention.
 State the intention to yourself mentally, so that you are clear about it.